-Site Name Teesmouth & Cleveland Coast Ramsar List of interest Ramsar criterion 5 features Assemblages of international importance: Species with peak counts in winter: 9528 waterfowl (5 year peak mean 1998/99-2002/2003) Ramsar criterion 6 - species/populations occurring at levels of international importance.
-Qualifying Species/populations (as identified at designation): Species with peak counts in spring/autumn: Redshank, Tringa totanus , 883 individuals, representing an average of 0.7% of the GB population (5 year peak mean 1998/9- 2002/3) Species with peak counts in winter: Knot, Calidris canutus islandica, W & Southern Africa (wintering), 2,579 individuals, representing an average of 0.9% of the GB population (5 year peak mean 1998/9-2002/3) Potential for Policies must be screened for effects, either directly or indirectly, which would result in an adverse effect via: land take; adverse effects damage to habitats/species; dredging; disturbance; increased eutrophication.
-Housing and increased recreational disturbance is a potential issue.
-Condition status Durham Coast SSSI extends into Hartlepool borough - 1 unit which is Unfavourable-Recovering . of underlying Tees & Hartlepool Foreshore & Wetlands SSSI has 7 units (3 are in Favourable condition, 3 are Unfavourable - SSSIs Declining and 1 is Unfavourable-No change - see Appendix 1).
-Seaton Dunes & Common SSSI has 7 units (3 are Favourable , 3 are Unfavourable-No change and 1 is Unfavourable- Declining .
+Site Name Toomouth & Claveland Coast Pameer Site Name Teesmouth & Cleveland Coast Ramsar List of interest Ramsar criterion 5 features Assemblages of international importance: Species with peak counts in winter: 9528 waterfowl (5-year peak mean 1998/99-2002/2003) Ramsar criterion 6 - species/populations occurring at levels of international importance.
+Qualifying Species/populations (as identified at designation): Species with peak counts in spring/autumn: Redshank, 883 individuals, representing an average of 0.7% of the GB population (5 year peak mean 1998/9- 2002/3) Species with peak counts in winter: Knot, W & Southern Africa (wintering), 2,579 individuals, representing an average of 0.9% of the GB population (5 year peak mean 1998/9-2002/3) Potential for Policies must be screened for effects, either directly or indirectly, which adverse would result in an adverse effect via: land take; damage to effects habitats/species; dredging; disturbance; increased eutrophication.
+Housing Circoto and increased recreational disturbance is a potential issue.
+Condition Tees & Hartlepool Foreshore & Wetlands SSSI has 7 units (3 are in status of Favourable condition, 3 are Unfavourable-Declining and 1 is underlying Unfavourable-No change - see Appendix 1).
+SSSIs Seaton Dunes & Common SSSI has 7 units (3 are Favourable , 3 are 00010 Unfavourable-No change and 1 is Unfavourable-Declining.
 See Appendix 1).
-Seal Sands SSSI has 5 units (2 are Destroyed , 1 Favourable , 1 Unfavourable-No change and 1 in Unfavourable- Declining condition) - see Appendix 1.
-Hartlepool's Partially lying within the borough of Hartlepool, the Teesmouth and Cleveland Coast SPA needs to be assessed.
-In terms relationship to of human population, the 2011 national census gives the population of Hartlepool as 92,000.
-Due to the geographical

-European Site location of the town, the majority of the population lives within 6 km of the coast and there is therefore an existing pattern of usage.
+Seal Sands SSSI has 5 units (2 are Destroyed , 1 Favourable , 1 Unfavourable-No change and 1 in Unfavourable-Declining condition) - see Appendix 1.
+Hartlepool's Partially lying within the borough of Hartlepool, the Teesmouth and relationship to Cleveland Coast SPA needs to be assessed.
+In terms of human European Site population, the 2011 national census gives the population of Hartlepool as Luiopean Site 92,000.
+Due to the geographical location of the town, the majority of the population lives within 6 km of the coast and there is therefore a LSE caused by recreational disturbance.
 HBC has data on the distance that users travel to access the site or on their means of travel - covered below in the AA section.